Rosemary Crumlin

-Rosemary Anne Crumlin RSM OAM (born 27 August 1932) is an Australian Sister of Mercy, art historian, educator and exhibition curator with a special interest in art and spirituality.
+Rosemary Anne Crumlin RSM OAM (27 August 1932 – 25 July 2026) was an Australian Sister of Mercy, art historian, educator and exhibition curator with a special interest in art and spirituality.
 She was awarded a Medal of the Order of Australia in the 2001 Queen's Birthday Honours for service to the visual arts, particularly the promotion and understanding of contemporary and religious art, to education, and to the community.

 Biography

-Education
+Early life and education

+Crumlin was born in 1932, to parents Joseph and Rosanna.
+She had two brothers named Joseph and Christopher.

-Crumlin completed a Diploma in Painting in 1970 at the National Art School, Sydney.
-She traveled overseas to study fine art, graduating with a Diploma in Art Education from Birmingham University in 1971 and a Diploma in Religious Education from Corpus Christi College, London in 1972.
-After returning to Australia Crumlin graduated with a Master of Arts in Visual Arts, from Monash University in Melbourne in 1985.
-In her final year she wrote the catalogue for an exhibition held at Monash University Gallery, from April 18-May 23, 1984.
+She completed a Diploma in Painting in 1970 at the National Art School, Sydney.
+She travelled overseas to study fine art, graduating with a Diploma in Art Education from Birmingham University in 1971 and a Diploma in Religious Education from Corpus Christi College, London in 1972.
+After returning to Australia, Crumlin graduated with a Master of Arts in Visual Arts from Monash University in Melbourne in 1985.
+In her final year, she wrote the catalogue for an exhibition held at Monash University Gallery, from April 18-May 23, 1984.